Cotton gin: Mechanism

-The gin is made with two rotating cylinders.
+Whitney's gin is made with two rotating cylinders.
 The first cylinder has lines of teeth around the circumference, and angled against this cylinder is a metal plate with small holes, "ginning ribs", through which the teeth can fit with minimal gaps.

-The teeth grip the cotton as it rotates, dragging it through these small holes.
+The teeth grip the cotton fibers as the mechanism rotates, dragging them through these small holes.
 The seeds are too big to fit through the holes, and are thus removed from the rotating cotton by the metal plate, before they fall into a collecting pot.

-On the other side of the first cylinder, there's a second cylinder, also rotating, with brushes attached.
+On the other side of the first cylinder, there is a second cylinder, also rotating, with brushes attached.
 This second cylinder wipes the cotton from the first, and deposits it into the collecting bucket.

 The seed is reused for planting or is sent to an oil mill to be further processed into cottonseed oil and cottonseed meal.
 The lint cleaners again use saws and grid bars, this time to separate immature seeds and any remaining foreign matter from the fibers.
 The bale press then compresses the cotton into bales for storage and shipping.
 Modern gins can process up to 15 tonnes (33,000 lb) of cotton per hour.